 This document is a representation of the compartment's ESG policy and not a prospectus.
 The contents of this document may under no circumstances be considered as investment advice relating to any financial instrument.
 The investment products mentioned by name in the document, if proposed to clients, should be evaluated against the clients' risk profile and existing portfolio.
-The information in this document may not be distributed or copied or transmitted directly or indirectly to any other person for any purpose.
+The information in this document may not be distributed or copied or transmitted directly or indirectly to any other person for any purpose may vary from year to year.